victoriafuselier/personal-portfolio-page/README.md

 # personal-profile-page
  Treehouse Techdegree Project 1: Personal Profile Page

 The purpose of this project was to practice web design skills by customizing a personal profile web page.
 I was provided starter files that included HTML, CSS, and images for the example site to be customized.
-I practiced my HTML and CSS skills to complete this project.
+I used my HTML and CSS skills to complete this project.

 The basic requirements for this project included: replacing background and profile images with personal photos while minding file size and practicing with a picture resizing tool--PicResize; modifying the HTML to personalize the profiles; adding functional links to social media profiles; creating at least one additional HTML file to add a second page to the site and programming navigation for the site; learning how to use GitHub/GitHub Desktop; learning how to use HTML and CSS validators to check code prior to submitting project; learning how to use Slack to collaborate with others.